 Paris Chocolate Shops

 Take a walk through the small Paris neighborhood of Saint Germain des Pres to photograph something really unique…and tasty…chocolate!
 This neighborhood is home to a number of famous chocolatiers.
-Stop in and photography some of the best Paris chocolate shops and their creations.
+Stop in and photograph some of the best Paris chocolate shops and their creations.
 The best part of this photo assignment is you can taste chocolate along the way!

 Tip – make sure you ask permission to take photographs in the stores.